 On the count of three, the fifteen graduates from BHMA’s Class of 2017 throw their caps in the air as rainbow streamers color the sky and cover the ground around them.
 The audience members cheer, the cameras click, and the graduates smile.
-It is a vivid celebration to end the graduation ceremony, and to mark the successful completion of BHMA’s Two-Year Certificate Program.
+It is a vivid celebration to end the graduation ceremony, and to mark the successful completion of BHMA’s Two-Year Transition Program.
 The fifteenth graduation ceremony boasted the largest BHMA class yet, and honored the achievements the graduates have made during their two years here.
 Attended by family, friends, board members, staff, and other special guests, the ceremony ushered in a new era of life for the graduates.
 They leave here armed with independent living and job readiness skills, uniquely acquired in a music-infused environment.
 Perhaps more importantly, they graduate with the belief that they are valuable members of society.

 Reflecting this concept was Daniel Habib, the 2017 recipient of the BHMA Visionary Award.
 Habib is a Filmmaker and Project Director at the University of New Hampshire Institute on Disability.
 He produced such works as “Including Samuel,” an Emmy-nominated documentary recounting Habib’s experience raising his son with cerebral palsy.
 Habib’s commencement address drew from his personal push for acceptance and inclusion for those with disabilities, and was interwoven with words of encouragement for BHMA’s graduates.
 Using Samuel’s upbringing as an example, Habib called for everyone to embrace the idea that “disability is truly a part of our diversity.”
 He strongly believes that there are countless benefits—academically, socially, and otherwise—to practicing inclusion in all parts of society.
 It was on this basis that Habib called for change, and for acceptance of the differences that make people who they are.
 He closed by reassuring the graduates that they have influenced others around them in powerful ways.